How I Inspired Students to Explore Their Future Through Engaging Design

 Getting Client Feedback Through a Design Critique

-After iterative refinements with our Design Lead, we completed the prototypes for all three websites within a two-week sprint.
-To validate our direction, I facilitated a comprehensive design critique session with 10 MOE stakeholders, combining a structured walkthrough with an interactive gallery walk where stakeholders used sticky notes to provide feedback on printed screens.
+After iterative refinements with our Design Lead, we completed the prototypes for all three portals within a two-week sprint.
+To validate our direction, I facilitated a comprehensive design critique session with 10 stakeholders, combining a structured walkthrough with an interactive gallery walk where stakeholders used sticky notes to provide feedback on printed screens.

 The critique revealed insights that went beyond traditional usability concerns: